 How do you create an assignment?

 Want access to all Exact Path content so you can preview and build everything in one place?
-Start from the Content Search or Assignments areas to pinpoint the lessons, activities, videos, printable worksheets, and suggested Study Island topics you’re looking for.
+Start from the Assignments area under My Classes, or access “Assign Items” via the new Assess & Teach tab > Priority Skill Lessons (pictured below), to pinpoint the lessons, activities, videos, printable worksheets, and suggested Study Island topics you’re looking for.
 Use the filters available to refine your search by subject, grade, and domain, then choose a skill or standard.
 Want to skip ahead?
-The Content Search area even offers a quick search bar to speed things up.
+The Assign Items area even offers a keyword search bar to speed things up.

 Want to build assignments for your small groups?
 Visit the Groups area under My Classes to sort students into similar-ability groups based on learning path performance on specific skills.
+You can auto-sort and/or manually sort students into groups.
 Then create an assignment for the entire group with just a few clicks.

-Track Student Progress: Keep an eye on how your students are doing as they work through the assignments you’ve created from the Assignments tab.
+3. Track Student Progress: Keep an eye on how your students are doing as they work through the assignments you’ve created from the Assignments tab.
 Each assignment will appear as a separate tile for you to drill into.
 Make edits at any time and review the progress learners are making through the curriculum.
-The amount of time spent, progress status, and scores are all recorded here.
-When you’re finished with an assignment, you also have the option to Archive it so that your Assignments area stays clean.
-No need to worry about losing your data though, we’ll hold on to it for you so you can review it at any time.
+The start and completion dates, amount of time on task, progress status, and scores are all recorded here.

 How can you use this feature in your daily teaching?

-Interested in learning more about all of the latest features available in Edmentum Exact Path?
+Interested in staying on top of all the latest features available in Edmentum Exact Path?
 Visit our What’s New page for a complete digest!

-This blog post was originally published on December 7, 2017.
+This blog post was originally published on December 7, 2017 and has been updated.